radanalyticsio/oshinko-rest/README.md

 Assuming a successful build, the output will be stored in the `_output` directory.
 For an `install` target, the binary will be placed in your `$GOPATH/bin`.

-## Deploying oshinko

-For the most complete usage of oshinko-rest, we recommend installing the entire oshinko suite.
-For more information see the `README.md` file in the `tools` directory.

 ## Running oshinko-rest